metablaster/WindowsFirewallRuleset/README.md

 on system, also do not ignore IPv6, Windows indeed needs IPv6 even if you're on IPv4 network.\
 It will be easy to delete what you don't need in GPO, rather than later digging through code finding what you have missed.
-- Default configuration will set global firewall behavior which is not configurable in GPO GUI, such as `stateful ftp` and `pptp` or global `IPSec` settings, if you need specific setup please visit `Scripts\SetupProfile.ps1` and take a look at `Set-NetFirewallSetting`.\
+- Default configuration will set global firewall behavior which is not configurable in GPO, such as `stateful ftp` and `pptp` or global `IPSec` settings, if you need specific setup please visit `Scripts\SetupProfile.ps1` and take a look at `Set-NetFirewallSetting`.\
 Note that `Scripts\SetupProfile.ps1` is automatically called by `Scripts\SetupFirewall.ps1`